-Five of totally ten sensors are beginning to measure a decrease in suction of the buffer.
-These sensors (WB538, WB539, WB540, WB541 and WB542) are placed in block R3.
-The sensors are indicating a high degree of saturation of the buffer in block R3.
+Four of totally ten sensors have started to measure a decrease in suction of the buffer.
+These sensors (WB538, WB539, WB541 and WB542) are placed near the periphery of block R3.
+All of these sensors have stopped giving reliable values.